How To Get On Spotify Playlists (2023)

 Submithub is an interesting site to pitch your music to bloggers and playlisters.
 There are limited free credits available, but in general, the real benefit comes from purchasing credits to submit to these influencers.

-We’re written an Submithub review article, which you should definitely check out.
+We’ve written a Submithub review article, which you should definitely check out.
 Submithub is very convenient and useful for pitching your music, but there are quite a few disadvantages to this type of music promotion model, which you should read about.

 Playlist Submission Sites

-Some playlisters require you to follow their playlists on Spotify, or follow their social media profiles.
-A cynical person may conclude that the purpose of a good deal of these playlist submission services are just to increase the following of their brands or playlists, and perhaps not a lot of effort goes into reviewing the submissions at all.
+Some playlisters require you to follow their playlists on Spotify or follow their social media profiles.
+A cynical person may conclude that the purpose of a good deal of these playlist submission services is just to increase the following of their brands or playlists, and perhaps not a lot of effort goes into reviewing the submissions at all.

 It’s up to you to figure out how useful they are!